Holly Robinson (character): Death and return

-In 1988 Holly appeared in "The Tin Roof Club", from Action Comics Weekly #611–614.
+In 1988, Holly appeared in "The Tin Roof Club", from Action Comics Weekly #611–614.
 In this story, she has married a successful businessman who is actually a mobster.
-Her new husband has Holly killed off in his quest to reclaim a valuable piece of jewelry that Catwoman stole from one of his safehouses.
+Her new husband has Holly killed in his quest to reclaim a valuable piece of jewelry that Catwoman stole from one of his safehouses.
 Unable to link Holly's death to her husband in order for him to be arrested for the crime, Catwoman kills two corrupt security guards in his employment and frames Holly's husband for their murders.

-Holly's death was ultimately overturned years later, when writer Ed Brubaker ignored this storyline in order to incorporate Holly into the cast of the 2002 Catwoman series.
+Holly's death was overturned years later when writer Ed Brubaker ignored "The Tin Roof Club" storyline to incorporate Holly into the cast of the 2002 Catwoman series.
 Brubaker admitted in an interview that he had not been aware of Holly's death until after he had reintroduced the character.
 He addressed this issue in Catwoman Secret Files and Origins #1 with a two-page story titled "Why Holly Isn't Dead", in which the fourth wall is broken as Holly contemplates her own resurrection.
-It is implied that the Action Comics Weekly story was erased from continuity as a result of Zero Hour.
+It is implied that Holly's death was erased from continuity following Zero Hour: Crisis in Time!.

 As established by Brubaker, Holly had run away from a bad home as a child, ending up on the streets.
 She and Selina had met when Selina rescued Holly from a cop who was trying to extort her.
 When Selina became Catwoman, she left Holly behind.
 Holly had joined Selina's sister, Maggie, at her convent.
 She never felt entirely a part of that world, and a few years afterwards she left the convent with Maggie.
 After she and Maggie lost track of each other, Holly became addicted to drugs and returned to the streets.
 In this revision of Holly's history, the events of "The Tin Roof Club" never occurred.